joonhosung/GPU-Ray_Trace-Rust/PROPOSAL.md

     - [Week 6 (12/09 - 12/15) - Documentation \& Demo](#week-6-1209---1215---documentation--demo)

 ## Motivation
 Our project combines our passion for gaming and computer graphics with an opportunity to enhance an existing ray tracer.
 Ray tracing technology, which creates photorealistic images by simulating light-object interactions, is increasingly crucial in modern graphics applications.
-While the current implementation delivers high-quality output through multithreading and kd-tree acceleration, performance, and a lack of features remains a key challenge.
+While the current implementation delivers high-quality output through multithreading and KD-tree acceleration, performance and a lack of features remain key challenges.

-This motivated us to propose an endeavor that aims to accelerate the ray-tracing process leveraging modern GPUs.
+This motivated us to propose an endeavour to accelerate the ray-tracing process leveraging modern GPUs.
 Both team members have experience in GPU programming with C++, but neither has experience implementing GPU solutions in Rust.
-This project therefore offers an ideal intersection of learning and practical application.
+This project, therefore, offers an ideal intersection of learning and practical application.
 As a language that promises "blazingly fast" performance while maintaining memory safety, Rust presents an excellent platform for high-performance computing tasks like ray tracing.
-By accelerating a exhaustive graphics application, we will gain hands-on experience and learn the techniques of writing high-performance applications in Rust.
-This aligns perfectly with the course's goal of developing performant and scalable systems.

-This motivated us to propose an endeavor that aims to accelerate the ray-tracing process leveraging modern GPUs.
-Both team members have experience in GPU programming with C++, but neither has experience implementing GPU solutions in Rust.
-This project therefore offers an ideal intersection of learning and practical application.
-As a language that promises "blazingly fast" performance while maintaining memory safety, Rust presents an excellent platform for high-performance computing tasks like ray tracing.
 By accelerating a computationally intensive graphics application, we will gain hands-on experience and learn the techniques of writing high-performance applications in Rust.
 This aligns perfectly with the course's goal of developing performant and scalable systems.

-Beyond pure performance optimization, we aim to expand the ray tracer's capabilities by implementing new features such as an interactive, visual user interface as well as short scene generation.
+Beyond pure performance optimization, we aim to expand the ray tracer's capabilities by implementing new features such as an interactive, visual user interface and short scene generation.
 These additions will make the project more engaging, and this combination of optimization and feature development will also provide additional challenges in maintaining performance at scale.

 To summarize, through this project, we expect to:
 * Significantly improve ray tracing performance through GPU acceleration
 * Gain practical experience with Rust in high-performance computing
-* Implement new features that showcase intriguing capabilities of the ray tracer
+* Implement new features that showcase the intriguing capabilities of the ray tracer

 ### Performance Testing
-To establish baseline performance metrics and justify our optimization efforts, we conducted rendering tests across two distinct scenes using varying parameters.
-Tests were performed on both Windows 11 and MacOS systems to evaluate cross-platform performance.
+We conducted rendering tests across two distinct scenes using varying parameters to establish baseline performance metrics and justify our optimization efforts.
+Tests were performed on Windows 11 and MacOS systems to evaluate cross-platform performance.
 These benchmarks will serve as comparison points for measuring improvements after our optimizations.

 Test Scenes: